Er zijn enkele belangrijke uitzonderingen bij het meervoud zelfstandig naamwoord.

 We probeerden iets nieuws en trokken naar verschillenden ....

-(We tried something new and traveled to different cities.)
+(We tried something new and went to different cities.)

 Ik heb de ... van de club gisteren nog gezien.